jadewowgreen/jadewowgreen/README.md

 ## 📫 Let's Connect

+Open to internships and full-time opportunities — let's connect!

 Interested in:

-✨ UX research & product design opportunities
+✨ Design, research, and development opportunities

 ✨ Accessibility-focused projects